General Code of Operating Rules 01/31/2026

 1.2.2 Bridges - All bridges on the Clearwater Pacific are subject to a maximum authorized speed of fifteen miles (15) per hour.
 When the restrictions of Rule 1.2.1 are in effect, bridge speed shall be further reduced to ten miles (10) per hour.
 Although permanent bridge structures are not currently modeled, this rule remains in effect to govern future additions and to reinforce consistent handling practices whenever bridge conditions are assumed to exist.

-1.3 Yard Limits - All movements on the Clearwater Pacific operate under Yard Limit rules.
+1.3 Yard Limits - Yard Limits are established at designated terminal districts on the Clearwater Pacific and define areas where switching movements predominate and main-track protection against other trains is not required.
 Within Yard Limits, trains and engines are authorized to use the main track without protecting against other trains or engines, and all movements must be made at restricted speed unless otherwise specified by rule.
-Because only one train operates on the railroad at a time, protection against opposing movements is not required, and responsibility for safe operation rests with the active crew.
+Responsibility for safe operation within Yard Limits rests with the active crew.

 1.4 Crossings - There are two types of road crossings on the Clearwater Pacific: